 VP, Marketing & Business Development

-Carmen MacKenzie is a marketing and communications professional with 18 years’ experience building relationships, strategic partnerships and communications strategies and campaigns in the not-for-profit and health sectors.
+Carmen MacKenzie is a marketing and communications professional with 20 years’ experience building relationships, strategic partnerships and communications strategies and campaigns in the not-for-profit and health sectors.
+In 2016, she co-founded MHT to help bring Paraglide from concept to commercialization.